 Who can take action?

 There are only two agencies who can legally remove an animal from premises or bring a welfare case to prosecution: the Police, and the Council.
-Not even the RSPCA has the power to seize an animal without a court order.
-We cannot legally remove an equine from premises without following the correct procedure.
+Not even the RSPCA has the power to seize an animal without Police assistance.
+However frustrating it may be, we are not above the law and we cannot legally remove an equine from premises without following the correct procedure.

 Before an animal is removed, a report must first be given to its owner with advice and education on how to rectify the issue/s, which is usually given a timescale for compliance.
 If this is not followed, or the animal’s needs are still not being met, then action can be taken through a formal warning or in some cases, prosecution.
 It is often a time-consuming process, and frustrating for the welfare organisations involved, who are unable to take direct action to remove an animal immediately.